NREL-Sienna/PowerSystems.jl/docs/src/developer/style.md

 ## Code Organization

 * Import standard modules, then 3rd-party modules, then yours.
 Include a blank line between each group.

 <!-- ### Modules:  TODO -->

 ## Comments

 * Use comments to describe non-obvious or non-trivial aspects of code.
   Describe why something was done but not how.
 The "how" should be apparent from the code itself.
 * Use complete sentences and proper grammar.
 * Include a space in between the "#" and the first word of the comment.
 * Use these tags in comments to describe known work:
-  * TODO:  tasks that need to be done
+  * `TODO`:  tasks that need to be done
-  * FIXME:  code that needs refactoring
+  * `FIXME`:  code that needs refactoring
-  * BUG:  known bug that exists.
+  * `BUG`:  known bug that exists.
 Should include a bug ID and tracking system.
-  * PERF:  known performance limitation that needs improvement
+  * `PERF`:  known performance limitation that needs improvement

 ## Constructors

 * Per guidance from Julia documentation, use inner constructors to enforce restrictions on parameters or to allow construction of self-referential objects.
   Use outer constructors to provide default values or to perform customization.
 * Document the reason why the outer constructor is different.
 * Note that the compiler will provide a default constructor with all struct members if no inner constructor is defined.
 * When creating a constructor use "function Foo()" instead of "Foo() = ..."
   One exception is the case where one file has all single-line functions.

 ## Exceptions

 * Use exceptions for unexpected errors and not for normal error handling.
   * Detection of an unsupported data format from a user should likely throw an exception and terminate the application.
   * Do not use try/catch to handle retrieving a potentially-missing key from a dictionary.
 * Use @assert statements to guard against programming errors.
 Do not use them after detecting bad user input.
 Note that they may be compiled out in release builds.

 ## Globals

 * Global constants should use UPPER_CASE and be declared const.
 * If global variables are needed, prefix them with "g_".
 * Don't use magic numbers.
 Instead, define const globals or Enums (Julia
   @enum).

 ## One-line Conditionals